jfriedly/foreign-currency/README.rst

 .. figure:: map.png

-   Incomplete map of countries that I have currency for.
+   Map of countries that I have currency for.
    Light blue indicates obsolete currency.